patilnabhi/baxter_two/README.md

 ## About ##

-A ROS project as part of ME495 - Embedded Systems in Robotics course at Northwestern University (NU).
+A ROS project developed as part of ME495 - Embedded Systems in Robotics course at Northwestern University (NU).

 To launch (in a ROS workspace), type in terminal:
 ```